MICCAI Society Mentorship Program

 • Minimum commitment of six months and up to two years

-There is no limit to the number of meeting as the program encourages regular communication between the mentors and mentees (see program structure below).
+There is no limit to the number of meetings as the program encourages regular communication between the mentors and mentees (see program structure below).

 • Membership in the MICCAI Society at the time of application